 If your pup is on the larger side (generally over 17 lbs), your options are more limited when it comes to which airlines allow dogs in cabin.
 However, they're not non-existent.
 These airlines offer accommodations for larger dogs in the cabin:

 Many of these carriers require purchasing an additional seat for your pet, with prices varying based on domestic vs. international travel and your dog's weight.
+In other cases, your pet acts as your personal item under the seat in front of you.
 For the largest breeds, cargo may still be the only option on many airlines.

 According to our Sniffspot survey, 41% of respondents have large dogs, making this information particularly valuable.
 One large dog owner shared, "Finding an airline that would accommodate my 70-pound Lab was the most challenging part of trip planning.
 We eventually chose JSX and it was worth every penny to have her with us rather than in cargo."